 Kure Beach restaurants offer our local fresh caught seafood and secret recipes.
 There are also American, Italian, Steak and other restaurants.
 Dine outdoors under the moon or sun along the oceanfront.
 Chill out at several bars with exotic drinks.

-Check out the other activities in this Kure Beach Visitor Center including the nationally acclaimed Fort Fisher Aquarium, unparalleled Fort Fisher Historic Site, Fort Fisher State Recreation Area, arcade, riding bikes near the ocean, and playing water sports.
+Check out the activities in this Kure Beach Visitor Center including the nationally acclaimed Fort Fisher Aquarium, unparalleled Fort Fisher Historic Site, Fort Fisher State Recreation Area, arcade, riding bikes near the ocean, and playing water sports.
 You’ll have lots of fun at laid-back Kure Beach.